shivam0307/Face-Recognition--Attendance-System/README.md

 This includes two face detection methods built into the library:

-1. A HOG + Linear SVM face detector that is accurate and computationally efficient.
+1. A HOG(Histogram of Oriented Gradients) + Linear SVM face detector that is accurate and computationally efficient.
 (Applies dlib’s HOG + Linear SVM face detector)
 2. A Max-Margin (MMOD) CNN face detector that is both highly accurate and very robust, capable of detecting faces from varying viewing angles, lighting conditions, and occlusion.
 (Utilizes dlib’s MMOD CNN face detector)

 ### Which method should I choose?